-- 1. The equivalent land area resulting from such reduction is designated and permanently restricted for the purpose of open space for the common use of the residents in the development. - 2.
-The overall density of the development shall not result in less than 17,500 square feet of land per dwelling in an R-4 Zone, not less than 10,000 square feet of land per dwelling in an R-5 Zone, excluding street right- of-way. - 3.
+- 2. The overall density of the development shall not result in less than 17,500 square feet of land per dwelling in an R-4 Zone, not less than 10,000 square feet of land per dwelling in an R-5 Zone, excluding street right- of-way. - 3.
 Provisions shall be made satisfactory to the village that such open space has been permanently set aside as open space and that its permanent care and maintenance is assured. - B. Use of lands for clustered one-family dwellings shall be subject to the approval of the Village Council.
-Applications for such approval shall be accompanied by the following: - Letter identifying the owner and legal description and land area of property, summary description of proposed development and estimated timetable of construction and completion proposed type of tenure of dwelling units, such as fee simple deed, rental, or condominium, and maintenance of any common open space, private roads or other common land or facilities; - 2.
-All proposals for clustered one-family dwellings shall be subject to site plan review as described in § 6.1 - Architectural plans showing maximum and typical building heights, elevations and floor plans of dwelling units, which plans shall be prepared by a registered architect; - 4.
+Applications for such approval shall be accompanied by the following: - 1.
+Letter identifying the owner and legal description and land area of property, summary description of proposed development and estimated timetable of construction and completion proposed type of tenure of dwelling units, such as fee simple deed, rental, or condominium, and maintenance of any common open space, private roads or other common land or facilities; - 2.
+All proposals for clustered one-family dwellings shall be subject to site plan review as described in §6.1 - 3.
+Architectural plans showing maximum and typical building heights, elevations and floor plans of dwelling units, which plans shall be prepared by a registered architect; - 4.
 The Village Council shall approve such application only upon determining that the proposed development will fulfill the purposes and objectives as set forth hereinbefore, that it will not adversely affect any adjoining properties and that the project will not adversely affect the health, welfare and safety of the residents of the village or of the general public.